brandonricharda/guest-post-analyzer/README.md

 Each **GuestPost** model has a column containing the file's Google URL.
 If you entered an invalid URL (including one with incorrect permissions), the **GuestPost** record will not be created at all.
 This is to prevent improper files from breaking the application in subsequent steps.

-The mechanism that scans each **GuestPost** and extracts its hyperlinks and URLs is a model method.
+The mechanisms that scan each **GuestPost** and extract its hyperlinks and URLs are model methods.
 Every single time you reload the results page, it will crawl through the document and grab the data again.
 This is so you can do things like edit the article and reload the results screen to see updated data rather than having to go back to the first step.